Two Variants of Populist Politics: United States and India

 - Partha Chatterjee, Professor of Anthropology and Professor of Middle Eastern, South Asian and African Studies at Columbia University; Member of The Committee on Global Thought

 Join Professor Partha Chatterjee for a conversation on “Two Variants of Populist Politics: United States and India.”
-The Talks with Professors series allows students to engage in casual and meaningful conversations with distinguished scholars in a laid-back, informal setting.
+The Talks with Professors series allows undergraduate students to engage in casual and meaningful conversations with distinguished scholars in a laid-back, informal setting.

 About the Speaker